Ms. New Booty: Commercial performance

 "Ms. New Booty" debuted at number 87 on the Billboard Hot 100 for the week of February 4, 2006.
 Two months later, it reached the top 10, moving four spots from number 13 to 9 for the week of April 8, 2006.
 It peaked at number 7 for the week of May 13, 2006 and was present on the chart for a total of twenty-four weeks.

 On July 14, 2006, the song was certified Gold by the RIAA for selling over 500,000 units in the United States.

 Music video

 Directed by Marcus Raboy, the video places Bubba and actor/comedian Bryan Callen as hosts for an infomercial promoting a female-targeted product that "enhances" their butts.
 It cuts to Bubba giving away the product door-to-door and in places like a chapel and a library, where the product takes effect.
 The video also features Shay "Buckeey" Johnson of Flavor of Love and Charm School fame.
+Atlanta rapper Future can be seen in the background as a cameo during the tv scenes of Bubba and the Ying Yang Twins dancing with some women.